pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatarcontroller.md

 	protected override void UpdateAvatarManipulation()
 	{
-		// To integrate with the grab manager, check the user input and do:
+		// To integrate with the grab manager, check for user input and use:

 		// When the user presses a grab:
 		// UxrGrabManager.Instance.TryGrab(Avatar, handSide);